How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Closeup of feet walking on rocks in short merino wool socks with cushion, great for walks

-Darn Tough Merino Wool socks intentionally incorporate Lycra Spandex and Nylon fibers to improve comfort and durability, and to hug feet so socks move with feet like a second skin.
+Darn Tough Merino Wool socks intentionally incorporate Lycra Spandex and Nylon fibers to improve comfort and durability, and to hug feet so each of our different types of socks will move with feet like a second skin.

 Most of our styles also have True Seamless non-seamed toe closure, which is flat, invisible and smooth.
 A snug performance fit and seamless toe mean Darn Tough socks don’t slip, bunch or cause hotspots, making them the best walking socks to prevent blisters.